Document Management System

 The core principles of GDocP, known as the ALCOA+ principles, state that all documentation should be:

 • Attributable – Each recorded task must be traceable to the individual or computerized system that performed it, including the time of the task.
-This requirement extends to any modifications to records, such as corrections, deletions, and changes, where it is crucial to know who made the change, when it was made, and why.
+This requirement extends to any modifications to records, such as corrections, deletions, and changes, where it is essential to know who made the change, when it was made, and why.

 • Legible – All records must be clear and readable to ensure they are understandable and useful.
 This applies to all information needed to be considered complete, including all original records or entries.